BalveerSinghYT/CS50-Problems/log.md

 ### Day13: October 26, 2020 (Solving pset3/runoff)
 Still debugging the code & trying to get the right output.
 Today I spend only 40min on this.

+### Day14-15: October 27-28, 2020 (Solving pset3/runoff)
+It already took more than 12 days since I'm solving this problem but still didn't get a complete result.
+By the way, today I debugged the tabulate function & verified it.